spicypark/Calculator/README.md

 10.28.2023 - 2.1.1
 - Bug fixes in Input.java
-- Derivative mode is under development and is not yet functional
+- Derivative mode is under development and is not yet functional<br>

+10.29.2023 - 2.1.2
+- Major rehaul of operation input in Input.java
+- Operation selection for Arithmetic and Graphing modes are now numerical, similar to Conversion and, in the future, Derivative
+- Numerical operation selection significantly improves the speed and comfort of operation for the user
+- Various efficiency optimizations